 The SCFF is in its infancy and will continue to be modified as the formula matures.
-This BAM should be reviewed on an annual basis by the FRC to evaluate the changes as updates are signed into law.
+This BAM should be reviewed on an annual basis by the FRC to evaluate any the changes in the SCFF as updates are signed into law and recommend any related changes to the BAM to District Council.